Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings: Introduction

 Yet another factor is the long-short Treasury spread, sometimes called {\it term spread}.
 Usually, long-term Treasury bonds have higher rate than short-term Treasury bills.
 This is natural, since committing money for a longer time is more risky and demands compensation in the form of a higher rate.
 Occasionally, however, this comparison inverts: Long-term Treasuries have lower rate than short-term Treasuries.
 This phenomenon is called the {\it inverted yield curve}.
 This usually happens when the market anticipates an impeding recession.

-The Federal Reserve System has direct influence over short-term rates via its standard {\it open-market operations} (however, recently it sometimes intervenes in long-term bond market as well).
+The Federal Reserve System has direct influence over short-term rates via its standard {\it open-market operations}.
 When a recession strikes, the Federal Reserve lowers short-term rates.
 However, the long-term rate now combines the current short-term rate and the anticipated future short-term rates.
 Indeed, an alternative to buying long-term bonds is reinvesting many times in short-term bonds.
 In sum, when long-term rates are lower than the short-term rates, then a recession and a stock market crash are likely to happen soon.
 For the term spread, we consider December average daily data for 10 years minus 3 month Treasury rates.
 For reference, see for example \cite{FF1989}, and more recent textbooks \cite[Chapter 9, Section 3]{Ang}, especially Figure 9.9; or \cite[Chapter 9]{Ilmanen}.

 We model both BAA rate and the term spread as autoregression of order 1.
 For the BAA rate, we take its logarithm to prevent it from being negative, similarly to the volatility.
 See the graphs in~\textsc{Figure}~\ref{fig:bonds}.